SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

         comp2 TYPE string,
       END OF struct2.

-DATA itab TYPE TABLE OF struct WITH EMPTY KEY.
+DATA itab LIKE TABLE OF struct1 WITH EMPTY KEY.

 APPEND REF #( flag ) TO ref_tab.
 APPEND REF #( num ) TO ref_tab.